City of Brampton Logo

 Keeping our City Safe

-If you observe a location that you think is operating or developing illegally, or could pose a threat to public safety, please call 3-1-1 or submit a service request online.
+If you observe a commercial operation storing trucks or containers illegally, you may call 3-1-1 or submit a service request online.

 Frequently Asked Questions